eriklonnroth/newbscraping/AI_Instructions.md

 **Step 6: BeautifulSoup Approach Test**
 Test whether we can conduct the actual scrape using BeautifulSoup or whether a headful browser approach is needed:

-- **🔧 Update** the placeholder URL in `template_simple_scraper.py` with the `EXAMPLE_DETAILS_PAGE_URL` provided by the user
+- **▶️ Run** `python3 first_p_test.py <EXAMPLE_DETAILS_PAGE_URL>` using the example details page URL provided by the user in `START_HERE.md`.
-- **▶️ Run** `python3 template_simple_scraper.py`
-- **✅ Success Check:** If BeautifulSoup managed to retrieve a value that matches the first `<p>` from our html input, then we know the scrape worked
+- **✅ Success Check:** If the script managed to retrieve a value for p that looks like real website data, then we know the site isn't blocking BS4.
+If it returns nothing or an error message such as "We think you're a bot" then BS4 won't work and we'll need to use a headful browser approach instead.

+**Step 7: Headless vs Headful Approach Decision**

-- **📢 Explain** to the user that our test scrape succeeded and proceed to building the real scripts (Step 14)
+- **📢 Explain** to the user which scraping approach you recommend based on the first_p_test.py result, and ask them to confirm they agree before proceeding.

-**Step 7: Browser Approach Decision**

-- If BeautifulSoup results in an error or if the retrieved `<p>` element contains text such as "We believe you may be a bot", then we know that HTTP requests will not work and we will need to try a headful browser

 **Step 8: Advanced Package Installation**

-- Explain to the user that you need to install more packages, and that this might take a few minutes
+- If the decision was made to proceed with a headful browser, explain to the user that you need to install more packages, and that this might take a few minutes
 - Run `pip3 install -r requirements.txt`

 **Step 9: Browser Installation**

 - If Playwright is among the recently installed packages, alert the user that you need to install a Playwright browser and that this might take a few minutes
-- Select a browser that aligns with the user's existing browser as provided in `START_HERE.md` (most likely Chromium)
+- Select a browser that aligns with the user's existing browser as provided in `START_HERE.md`
-- Run `playwright install chromium` (without npx) or another browser as appropriate to match the one indicated in START_HERE.md
+- Run `playwright install chromium` (without npx) as appropriate to match the one indicated in START_HERE.md

 **Step 10: Browser Testing**
-Once all packages are installed, test whether we can extract the `<p>` element using Playwright:
+Once all Playwright requirements are installed, it's time to implement

 - **📢 Inform** the user that we will need to conduct the scrape through a browser, then ask them to quit Chrome entirely - end your message with "Have you closed all browser windows on your computer?"
 - **⏳ Wait** for user confirmation that the browser is no longer running
 - **🚀 Launch** a headful browser:
   - **Mac:** `"/Applications/Google Chrome.app/Contents/MacOS/Google Chrome" --remote-debugging-port=9222 --user-data-dir="/tmp/chrome-debug"`
   - **Windows:** `"C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222 --user-data-dir="C:\temp\chrome-debug"`
-  - **🔧 Update** the placeholder URL in `browser_test_scraper.py` with the `RESULTS_PAGE_2_URL`
-- **▶️ Run** `python3 browser_test_scraper.py`
+- **▶️ Run** `python3 browser_test_scraper.py <RESULTS_PAGE_2_URL` with the URL provided by the user in `START_HERE.md`
 - **✅ Success Check:** If this successfully retrieves the first `<p>` element then we know the scrape worked
 - **🆘 Troubleshooting:** If it fails, ask the user if they noticed anything in particular on the screen, such as a Captcha or error message.
 Proceed to troubleshoot with the user's help
-- **⚠️ Important:** Do not under any circumstances install other Playwright browsers, Selenium or anything else
+- **⚠️ Important:** Only use Playwright.
+Do not install Selenium or any other browser.

 ### **Phase IV: Field Analysis & Selector Creation**